 Since 2010, the Issuer has owned 60 per cent. of Eurogrid Int. and the stake was consolidated as equity-accounted investee.
-On 22 March 2018, Elia decided to exercise its pre-emption right after the Australian infrastructure fund IFM Investors (IFM) provided notice on 2 February 2018 of its intention to sell half of its 40 per cent. stake in Eurogrid to a third party investor.
+On 22 March 2018, Elia decided to exercise its pre-emption right after the Australian infrastructure fund IFM Investors ("IFM") provided notice on 2 February 2018 of its intention to sell half of its 40 per cent. stake in Eurogrid to a third party investor.
 Following the Transaction, which was completed on 26 April 2018, Elia owns 80 per cent. of Eurogrid and IFM owns the remaining 20 per cent., resulting in full control for Elia.
-The financial statements of Elia, as approved by the Board of Directors on 22 March 2018, are drafted using the equity method for its 60 per cent. stake in Eurogrid Int.
-The pro-forma financial information (see Section "Unaudited Pro Forma Financial Information") is drafted as if the Issuer has the 80 per cent. stake in Eurogrid Int. and are fully consolidated (as defined in International Financial Reporting Standard 10 for consolidated financial statements as issued by the IASB (International Accounting Standards Board) in May 2011 and as amended from time to time).
+The financial statements of Elia, as approved by the Board of Directors on 22 March

+2018, are drafted using the equity method for its 60 per cent. stake in Eurogrid Int.
+The proforma financial information (see Section "Unaudited Pro Forma Financial Information") is drafted as if the Issuer has the 80 per cent. stake in Eurogrid Int. and are fully consolidated (as defined in International Financial Reporting Standard 10 for consolidated financial statements as issued by the IASB (International Accounting Standards Board) in May 2011 and as amended from time to time).

 On 25 May 2018, the Issuer received a notification from IFM of its intention to sell its remaining 20 per cent. share in Eurogrid.
-On 26 July 2018, the Issuer decided to exercise its pre-emption right and the 20 per cent. stake was immediately sold to the state-owned German investment bank Kreditanstalt für Wiederaufbau (Anstalt des öffentlichen Rechts) (KfW) under the same financial conditions.
+On 26 July 2018, the Issuer decided to exercise its pre-emption right and the 20 per cent. stake was immediately sold to the state-owned German investment bank Kreditanstalt für Wiederaufbau (Anstalt des öffentlichen Rechts) ("KfW") under the same financial conditions.
 As such, no costs and no risks were incurred by the Issuer with respect to this transaction, which also resulted in a situation which was fully neutral in relation to the Issuer's rating.
+The Issuer will maintain its full control of Eurogrid through its 80 per cent. stake, as KfW's 20 per cent. stake does not amount to a blocking minority.